CodeHarrington/Project-1/README.md

 ## Mentor

-  Mentor ADEGBENGA ADEYE for the help and self guidance to get me throught my first milestone project.
+  Mentor: ADEGBENGA ADEYE for the help and self guidance to get me throught my first milestone project.
 Thank you !

 ## 4fm
 Keeping me in tune and company (#great radio station)